"Sweet April showers Do bring forth May flowers."

 Bessie Houdini Seances

-After Harry Houdini died on October 31, 1926, his wife Bessie moved to Manhattan and would try to contact Harry during seances with a code that only she and Harry knew about, to be sure that the spirit medium was not a fraud.
+After Harry Houdini died on October 31, 1926, his wife Bessie moved to Manhattan and would try to contact him during seances with a code that only she and Harry knew about, to be sure that the spirit medium was not a fraud.
 The code was: "Rosabelle – answer – tell – pray – answer – look – tell – answer – answer – tell".
-Bessies' wedding band bore the inscription "Rosabelle", the name of the song she sang in her act when they first met.
-The other words correspond to a secret spelling code used to pass information between a magician and his assistant during a 'mentalism' act.
-Each word or word pair equals a letter.
-The word "answer" stood for the letter "B", for example."Answer, answer" stood for the letter "V".
-Thus, the Houdinis' secret phrase spelled out the word "BELIEVE".
-In the 1930s Bessie moved to Hollywood, California, and worked to promote Houdini's memory along with her manager and partner, Edward Saint.
-On Halloween 1936, Bess and Saint conducted a "Final Houdini Séance" on the roof of the Knickerbocker Hotel in Hollywood.
-At the conclusion of the failed seance, she put out the candle that was said to have burned for ten years and later said "ten years was long enough to wait for any man."
+"Rosabelle" was the name of the song she sang in her act when they first met.
+The code made the word "BELIEVE".
+In the 1930s Bessie re-married and moved to Hollywood, California, and worked to promote Houdini's memory.
+On Halloween 1936, Bess conducted a "Final Houdini Séance" and put out the candle that had burned for ten years, saying "Ten years was long enough to wait for any man."

 Shroud Of Turin

 The 'Shroud of Turin' is a length of linen cloth bearing the negative image of a man believed to be Jesus Christ.
-Believers claim the image depicts Jesus of Nazareth and the fabric is the burial shroud in which he was wrapped after crucifixion.
+The fabric was said to have been the shroud Jesus was wrapped in after crucifixion.
 However, in 1390 a local bishop wrote that an unnamed artist had confessed to it being a forgery, and radiocarbon dating of a sample of the fabric undertaken in 1988 is consistent with this.
 The Catholic Church has neither formally endorsed nor rejected the shroud, but in 1958 Pope Pius XII approved of the image in association with devotion to the Holy Face of Jesus.
 Pope John Paul II later called the Shroud "a mirror of the Gospel".
-Whilst science has largely confirmed the 'Shroud Of Turin' to be a medieval facsimile, the mystery remains that the image on the shroud is much clearer and more lifelike in black-and-white negative, which was not observed until 1898, rather than in the sepia colour with which it was created.
-How could medieval hoaxers have made it in reverse negative before photography was invented?
+Whilst science has largely confirmed the 'Shroud Of Turin' to be a medieval hoax, the mystery remains that the image on the shroud is much clearer and more lifelike in black-and-white photographic negative, which was not available until 1898.

 The 'Bermuda Triangle', also known as the 'Devil's Triangle' or 'Hurricane Alley', is a loosely defined region in the western part of the North Atlantic Ocean where a number of aircraft and ships are said to have disappeared under mysterious circumstances.
 Most reputable sources dismiss the idea that there is any mystery.
 The vicinity of the Bermuda Triangle is amongst the most heavily travelled shipping lanes in the world, with ships frequently crossing through it for ports in the Americas, Europe and the Caribbean islands.
 Cruise ships and pleasure craft regularly sail through the region, and commercial and private aircraft routinely fly over it.
 Popular culture has attributed various disappearances to the paranormal or extraterrestrial activity.
 However, documented evidence indicates that a significant percentage of the incidents were spurious, inaccurately reported, or embellished by later authors.